Destinations Greece Athens

 Must orderflat white + spanakopita

-A café-bookshop in the shadow of the Acropolis Museum — properly trained baristas, a small Greek-and-English-language book selection, a few outdoor tables under bitter-orange trees.
-The flat white is the giveaway that this isn't a tourist café.
-Two-hour table limit when busy; come at 8 a.m. or 4 p.m.
+A café-bookshop in the shadow of the Acropolis Museum: trained baristas, a small selection of Greek and English books, a few outdoor tables under the bitter-orange trees.
+There’s a two-hour table limit when it’s busy, so come at 8 a.m. or 4 p.m.

 KoukakiBookshop too2-hr limit when busy